SuperCheese21/FluidSTT/README.md

     ```
     npm install
     ```

+### Usage

+If you are using IBM:
+- Place your audio files into the provided **audio/** directory.
-4. Open the **credentials.config** file and place your own API credentials inside.
+- Open the **ibm.config** file and place your own API credentials inside.
 This step is necessary for this program to work.

-### Usage

-Place your audio files into the provided **audio/** directory

-To get transcripts for your audio files:
-    ```
-    npm start
-    ```
+- ```npm run ibm``` to request transcripts using IBM Watson Speech-To-Text

+If you are using Google Cloud:
+- Upload your files to Google Cloud Storage
+- Open **main.js** and fill in the Project ID and list of audio files
+- Open **request_google.js** and fill in the Bucket ID
+- ```npm run google``` to request transcripts using Google Cloud Speech-To-Text

 For each audio file, a .json file and a .txt file will be generated inside the **output/** directory.